yearn/yearn-devdocs/docs/developers/v2/EMERGENCY.md

 ## Introduction

 This document details the procedures and guidelines that should take place in the event of an emergency situation.
-Its purpose is to minimize the risk for loss of funds for Yearn's users, Treasury, and Smart Contracts.
+Its purpose is to minimize the risk of loss of funds for Yearn's users, Treasury, and Smart Contracts.

 ## Definitions and Examples of Emergencies

-For the purposes of this document, an emergency situation is defined to be:
+For this document, an emergency situation is defined to be:

 **_Any situation that may lead to a considerable amount of loss of funds for Yearn users, Yearn's Treasury, or Smart Contracts deployed by Yearn._**

-This is a non exhaustive list of possible emergency scenarios:
+This is a non-exhaustive list of possible emergency scenarios:

 1. Bug/Exploit in Vault/Strategy code that can cause a loss of funds for users
 2. Bug/Exploit in an underlying protocol that a Yearn Strategy is utilizing that may lead to loss of funds
 3. Loss of private keys for a key role, such as a Strategist
-4. Potential exploit discovered by team or bounty program researcher
+4. Potential exploit discovered by a team or bounty program researcher
-5. Active exploit / hack in progress discovered by unknown party
+5. Active exploit/hack in progress discovered by an unknown party

 ## Roles